bettygordon932/notes/README.md

 - Today's programming wisdom is to be a lifelong learner and to always stay up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you will become a more valuable asset to your team or organization.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
 Always keep an open mind and be willing to try new approaches, because sometimes the best solutions come from unexpected places.
 Finally, remember that programming is a collaborative effort, so don't be afraid to reach out to others for help or advice.

+# 2023-12-03
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance is important, it should not be done prematurely or without careful consideration.
+It's often better to write clear and maintainable code first, and then optimize only where necessary, based on profiling and measurement.